howdoicomputer/bookshelfbot/README.md

 ## TODO

 - I should probably add a `by <author>` feature for when two titles conflict.
 - The Google Books API actually returns a collection of books and the bot just grabs the first one.
 This works for now because Google is just really good about approximating which book is the most correct.
-If this causes problems down the road, then I'll have to figure out something more advanced.
+If this causes problems down the road then I'll have to figure out something more advanced.
 - Typespecs are inconsistently applied throughout the project and Dialyzer isn't at all setup.
 - There are literally no tests.